 - 3/4 cup + 2 Tablespoons all-purpose flour

 - 3/4 cup + 2 Tablespoons white sugar

 - 1 teaspoon vanilla, or vanilla bean paste

 - Icing/Confectioners sugar, for dusting

-Spread the apples in the prepared pan in an even layer.
-Drizzle the caramel over the apples, then pour the batter evenly over them.
+- Spread the apples in the prepared pan in an even layer, then pour the batter evenly over them.
 If you'd like to mix the apples with the cake a bit, run a knife straight through the pan in a few directions to allow the batter to sink down in to the apples a bit.
 Otherwise, just allow to stand 5 minutes as is.
 This will bake up with the cake on top and the apples on the bottom.